bangsv/Algorithms_and_data_structures/README.md

 - Data_Structures

    Implementation of data structures in C++, currently only the stack

+- Discrete_Mathematics

+   Implementations of classes for working with relations in the form of a binary matrix and working with sets